Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 A tad on the rich side is not a problem and can help resist detonation; a tad on the lean side will generate the most power and increase fuel mileage.

-The optimal air to fuel ratio is approx. 13:1 Set total timing at 30-34 degrees.
+The optimal air to fuel ratio is approx. 12.5:1 and up to approx. 13.5:1 Set total timing at 32-34 degrees.
 Total timing refers to the reading at 4500 rpm with the vac. advance disconnected.
-The closer to the lower number (30 degrees) the total timing is, the safer your engine will be.
+The closer to the lower number (32 degrees) the total timing is, the safer your engine will be.
 Do not worry about initial timing, as it will be determined by the total timing.

 Be sure to have a high amperage battery and high quality starter.
 The battery must be 850 cca or more.
 Use heavy gauge battery cables.
 If you have a hard cranking issue, purchase an in-car timing controller or ignition kill switch.
 This will allow you to control your timing for optimal performance and ease of starting.